CCBDA-UPC/Assignments-2020/Lab06.md

 Go to [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/) and launch a new EC2 instance:

-1. Use Ubuntu 16.x as base AMI
+1. Use Ubuntu 18.x as base AMI

 2. Select `t2.nano` instance type

-3. For the instance, details create 1 instance on your default VPC using the subnet of any availability zone.
+3. For the instance, details create 1 instance on your default VPC using the subnet of *any availability zone* (No preference).
 Enable auto-assign a public IP.
 At the bottom of the page unfold "Advanced details" and copy the following code "as text".
 You can check for errors, when the EC2 is running, at `/var/log/cloud-init-output.log`.

     ````bash
     #! /bin/bash -ex